Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on July 12, 2017.

 The benefits of eating fruit are well established:

-- Fruits provide a rich array of vitamins and minerals, fiber, and phytochemicals-- all of which support a balanced diet and may aid in the prevention of disease.
+- Fruits are a nutrient-dense food that provide a array of vitamins and minerals, fiber, and phytochemicals – like vitamin C, beta carotene, and antioxidants – all of which support a healthy balanced diet and may aid in the prevention of disease.

 - In one large study of 65,226 adults, those who consumed 7+ servings of fruits and veggies per day had a significantly lower risk of mortality compared to those with minimal to no fruit or vegetable consumption.